Making Decisions and Spending Time with Children

 - the relationship between each parent and the child

-- how long the child has lived in a stable environment
+- how long the child has lived in a stable situation

-- each parent's ability to care for the child
+- each parent's plan to care for and raise the child

-Sometimes a judge wants an independent professional's opinion about what is in the best interests of the child before making a decision about custody or access.
+Sometimes a judge wants an independent professional's opinion about what is in the best interests of the child.
 This is called an assessment.
-An assessment is a report prepared by an expert such as a psychologist, social worker, or mental health professional.

 A judge may:

-- order the parents to have a private assessment and to pay for it, or
+- order the parents to get a private assessment, or

-- ask the Office of the Children's Lawyer (OCL) to prepare a report.
-If the OCL accepts the case, there is no fee.
+- ask the Office of the Children's Lawyer to prepare a report.

 The flowcharts in CLEO's Steps in a Family Law Case can help parents understand and follow the court process.
 Visit www.familycourt.cleo.on.ca.